sysnasri/dotin/README.md

 # Sample Project:

-A folder called `web` is presented here.
+A folder called `Web` is presented here.
 It consists of a docker compose which is going to build neccessory images for the wordpress deployment. it consists of nginx as a load balancer , php-fpm , mariadb and two nginx webservers as backend.

 # ELK Stack:

 Elastic , logstash and kibana are deployed as docker container

+# Prometheus & Grafana:

+If you want to deploy this stack please refer to `Montitoring` folder.

 Good Luck.